Gleneagles Global Hospitals releases ‘Painful Wait’

 A survey commissioned by Gleneagles Global Hospitals and conducted by CubeX – Sorento reveals the pain points faced by cancer patients and caregivers

-Gleneagles Global Hospitals today released its ‘Painful Wait’ report that aims at highlighting the difficulties faced by cancer patients during their journey from diagnosis to treatment and thereby identify the key ‘Painful Wait’ areas.
+Gleneagles Global Hospitals has released its ‘Painful Wait’ report that aims at highlighting the difficulties faced by cancer patients during their journey from diagnosis to treatment and thereby identify the key ‘Painful Wait’ areas.
 This is a national level study commissioned by Gleneagles Global Hospitals in collaboration with CubeX Sorento Health.

 The main Painful Wait areas that have been identified include initial symptom recognition and diagnosis, access to cancer diagnostic tests, multiple diagnostic tests, time taken from diagnosis to confirmation, poor access to oncologists, initiation of treatment, satisfaction with hospitals and cost of treatment.